-Potential Impact: County-designated scenic roads and highways in the Project area are shown on Figure 3.1-2 of the SEIR and include Grant Line Road, Mountain House Road, Altamont Pass Road, as well as I-580.
+Potential Impact: County-designated scenic roads and highways in the project vicinity are shown on Figure 3.1-1 of the SEIR and include Patterson Pass Road, Midway Road, and I-580.
 Because these routes were lined with previously existing turbines until those turbines were recently removed, motorists on these routes are accustomed to views of turbines.
-Although the new turbines would be substantially taller than the previously existing turbines, the new widely spaced configuration would detract less from the natural landscape.
+Although the new turbines would be substantially taller than the previously existing turbines, the new widely spaced configuration would detract less from the natural landscape than did the previously existing configuration.
 This would allow for views of the rolling, grassy terrain to become more prominent, back-dropped against the sky, and less interrupted by anthropogenic features.
 While the larger turbines would draw viewers' attention toward them, the eye would be able to follow the ridgeline of the hills in a more cohesive manner.